OpenEvalProject/evals/manuscripts/elife-58139/v2/manuscript.md

 When looking only at the landings of the birds that discriminated between the prosocial test and both control conditions (N = 12), we found that there was a non-significant trend for the birds from colonial species to land more often on the provisioning perch (N = 7, median = 30, IQR = 29–34) than the birds from territorial species (N = 5, median = 23, IQR = 22–24; Mann-Whitney: W = 30, p=0.0505).
 The birds from cooperatively breeding species (N = 6, median = 29.5, IQR = 24–35) did not differ significantly in the number of their landings from the individuals from species that do not breed cooperatively (N = 6, median = 26.5, IQR = 22.5–29; Mann-Whitney: W = 13, p=0.470).

-## Testing the effect of phylogeny on prosocial behavior
+### Testing the effect of phylogeny on prosocial behavior

 As in the original model, also a phylogenetically controlled model showed that the main factors cooperative breeding and sex significantly predicted the number of landings on the provisioning perch in the prosocial test (cooperative breeding: estimate = 10.001, 95% HPD interval [0.082, 19.886], Pmcmc = 0.048; sex: estimate = 19.660, 95% HPD interval [8.899, 30.292], Pmcmc = 0.0002), and that these main effects were again qualified by significant interactions between both cooperative breeding and sex (Estimate = −16.394, 95% HPD interval [−30.183,–2.329], Pmcmc = 0.020) and nesting type and sex (Estimate = −20.576, 95% HPD interval [−33.588,–8.551], Pmcmc = 0.002; see Appendix 1—table 5 for full model results).
 The phylogenetic signal was weak (mean λ = 0.035; posterior mode = 0.001; 95% HPD interval [0.000, 0.185]).

-## Dyad-level variation in prosocial provisioning
+### Dyad-level variation in prosocial provisioning

 Opposite-sex provisioning did not occur more often than same-sex provisioning in the tested species, both when considering all individuals in each group (Wilcoxon: N = 7, T+=7, p=0.271) and when only considering provisioning by these individuals that discriminated between the test and the control conditions in each group (N = 7, T+=10, p=0.553).
 There were species differences in the distribution of sex dyad types, which could, however, not be linked back to either cooperative breeding or nesting type (see Figure 3 and Figure 3—source data 1 for details).
 With regard to age-dependent provisioning, we had very little data, as only five groups from three species contained juvenile individuals (i.e. azure-winged magpie group 2; New Caledonian crow groups 1 and 2; Siberian jay groups 1 and 2).
 While there was no uniform pattern among those four groups, we did witness a juvenile providing food to adults in the azure-winged magpie group (33% of total provided food) and the one New Caledonian crow group where provisioning occurred (95% of total provided food).

 ![Figure 3.](https://cdn.elifesciences.org/articles/58139/elife-58139-fig3-v2.jpg)

 **Figure 3.:** The bars represent the percentage of food provided in the last two test sessions of the prosocial test in those seven groups where provisioning occurred and for which we had data on the individuals’ sex and the dyad identities.
 Full bars comprise the individuals that passed the criterion of landing significantly more in the test versus both control conditions.
 Striped bars comprise all individuals.
 Dyad types: male donor – male recipient (MM), female donor – female recipient (FF), male donor – female recipient (MF), female donor – male recipient (FM).
-All possible dyads: azure-winged magpies, group 1, 3 MM, 1FF, 6MF/FM; azure-winged magpies, group 2, 0 MM, 3FF, 3MF/FM; carrion crows, 1 MM, 6FF, 8MF/FM; Eurasian jackdaws, 21 MM, 21FF, 49MF/FM; rooks 15 MM, 15FF, 36MF/FM; common ravens, 6 MM, 10FF, 20MF/FM; New Caledonian crows, group 1, 1 MM, 0FF, 2MF/FM.Figure 3—source data 1.
+All possible dyads: azure-winged magpies, group 1, 3 MM, 1FF, 6MF/FM; azure-winged magpies, group 2, 0 MM, 3FF, 3MF/FM; carrion crows, 1 MM, 6FF, 8MF/FM; Eurasian jackdaws, 21 MM, 21FF, 49MF/FM; rooks 15 MM, 15FF, 36MF/FM; common ravens, 6 MM, 10FF, 20MF/FM; New Caledonian crows, group 1, 1 MM, 0FF, 2MF/FM.

 ## Discussion